Vey-Digital/ThriveMap-Public-/README.md

 ## About VeyDigital

-**VeyDigital** creates digital tools designed to help people think clearly, make better decisions, and navigate difficult moments with greater confidence.
+**VeyDigital** creates digital tools that help people think clearly, make better decisions, and navigate difficult moments with greater confidence.

 ThriveMap is part of that broader vision.
-It reflects a belief that technology should support human judgment, not replace it.
+It reflects the belief that technology should support human judgment, not replace it.
 The goal is to build tools that feel useful, thoughtful, and genuinely supportive in everyday life.

 ---